 Newmarket Transistors Ltd., usually referred to as NKT, and located in the Suffolk town famous for its race courses, was one of the more idiosyncratic, and therefore interesting, small UK manufacturers of germanium transistors in the 1950's and 1960's.
-The original company "The Transistor Development Company" was formed in December 1953 as a wholly owned subsidiary of Pye Ltd., to manufacture small signal low frequency germanium transistors for use in portable radios.
-In 1957 the company name was changed to "The Newmarket Transistor Company" and in 1958, it was changed again to "Newmarket Transistors Ltd".
-Newmarket did not make any point-contact transistors, their first commercial products were junction types released in 1956.
-Intriguingly, they were true to their name and, to my knowledge, never made a single diode.
-Their logo seems to have changed a few times, possibly with the name changes, although they never printed a stylised logo on their transistors, the earliest types having no branding at all, and the later ones using the 'NKT' prefix.
+There used to be a Web site that described the company history, but it has gone.
+It stated that originally 'The Transistor Development Company' was formed in December 1953 as a wholly owned subsidiary of Pye Ltd., to manufacture small signal low frequency germanium transistors for use in portable radios.
+In 1957 the company name was changed to 'The Newmarket Transistor Company' and in 1958, it was changed again to 'Newmarket Transistors Ltd'.
+I don't know if this is accurate, but there is now a website called 'Pye Story' that includes a history of Newmarket Transistors.

 Newmarket seem to have been quite successful in the germanium transistor business, judging by the number of different types that they manufactured.
 Their earliest devices are the V-series, then they changed over to the NKT series, and finally they made a number of Pro Electron and other registered types in various series, including silicon types and FETs (although these may have been sourced elsewhere).
 They also made packaged circuit boards and even custom hybrid microcircuits in DIL and TO-99 packaging.

 Unlike most UK germanium transistor manufacturers, NKT did survive the transition into the world of modern electronics, albeit at the cost of losing its original identity.
 Its survived as GE Aviation Newmarket until 2016, when the original 1950s site was closed.
 It was finally demolished in 2019.